UCL-MIRSG/xnat-aws/README.md

 - AWS credentials stored locally using [`aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#:~:text=settings%20using%20commands.-,aws%20configure,-Run%20this%20command) (or [`aws configure sso`](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html))
 - [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) >= 0.15
 - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible) >= 2.15.0 - we recommend installing Ansible in a virtual environment, using either [Conda](https://docs.conda.io/en/latest/miniconda.html) or [Virtualenv](https://virtualenv.pypa.io/en/latest/)
-- \[Optional\] [Other Python dependencies](configure/README.md#install-python-dependencies) - these should be installed in the same virtual environment as Ansible.
+- [Other Python dependencies](configure/README.md#install-python-dependencies) - these should be installed in the same virtual environment as Ansible.
 These dependencies are required if you would like to create a project and upload sample data to it.

 # Quick start